kristofa/work-exposure/README.md

 from|to|total_workdays_logged_on_epics|total_workdays_logged
 ```

-It exports the total amount of logged workdays (1 workday = 8 hours) on epics and the total amount of workdays logged in total also on JIRA issues not linked to an epic.
+It exports the total amount of logged workdays (1 workday = 8 hours) on epics and the total amount of workdays logged on JIRA issues not linked to any epic.

 #### epic overview